 Managing technology dependence and in particular social media activity is a first-world predicament that many parents face.
 The need to feel connected and a sense of belonging is paramount during the teenager years and social media and online communication offers this at the click of a finger.
 However, when it begins to distort your child’s perspective or become an obsession, parents need to trust their intuition by creating healthy boundaries around the use of devices.
 A teenager’s frontal lobe, the part of the brain that controls decision-making and judgement, does not fully develop until early adulthood, making it difficult to define their own boundaries.
 Choosing appropriate time slots, like dinner time, where all devices go on charge for a set time, will do wonders for real-time communication whilst allowing the family to be more present.
 Of course, phone rules must be abided by all household members including parents.
 You never know, your teen might silently thank you for the down time and the opportunity to talk.

-The teenage years are difficult ones for parent and child alike and it’s important to trust your parental intuition when assessing your teenager’s behaviour.
+The teenage years are difficult ones for both parent and child and it’s important to trust your parental intuition when assessing your teenager’s behaviour.
 You may know if something is just “not right” and be able to recognise that its more than just teenager moodiness.
-If this is the case, or you are unsure, it is crucial to seek professional help from your local GP who will make an assessment and put a mental healthcare plan in place.
+If this is the case, or you are unsure, it is crucial to seek professional help from your local GP who will make an assessment and put a mental healthcare plan in place if needed.